Me

 What I do

-Sometimes that's a project that's stalled.
-Sometimes it's a team that can't deliver.
-Sometimes it's a system that everyone's worked around for so long they've forgotten it's broken.
+Sometimes that’s a project that’s stalled.
+Sometimes it’s a team that can’t deliver.
+Sometimes it’s a system that everyone’s worked around for so long they’ve forgotten it’s broken.
+Sometimes it’s a new decision where the claims don’t quite add up.

 From the inside, I can be hard to see.
 People, platforms and technology get tangled up, and the problems that are being solved are often not as complex as the solutions being proposed to solve them.
 From the outside, it’s often more obvious.